ubcgif/2025-motoori-heagy-eagens/abstract/EAGE-NS-2025-Abstract.md

 conductivity value of 0.304 (Ω·m) as measured using the CTD (Conductivity, Temperature, and Depth sensor) attached to the ROV.
-The inversion is performed using L2 norms for smallness and smoothness regularization terms and Gauss-Newton optimization (Oldenburg and Li, 2005).
+The inversion is performed using L2 norms for smallness and smoothness regularization terms and Gauss-Newton optimization [@oldenburg_inversion_2005].
 We use Empymod for the forward simulation.
 The Jacobian matrix is approximated using finite differences.

 ![A group of graphs showing different types of data AI-generated content